Celebrity Real Estate

 Photo: Scott Frances

-Aniston knew her Harold W. Levitt–designed Beverly Hills mansion was meant to be hers the moment she saw it.
+When the actor toured what would become her next residence, it was love at first sight.
+Aniston said she knew the midcentury-modern, Harold W. Levitt–designed Beverly Hills mansion was meant to be hers the moment she saw it.
 “I never doubted the house would be mine one day,” she told AD in 2010.
-She paid $13.5 million for the hillside residence in 2006, and then spent the next few years working with designer Stephen Shadley to transform it into a Balinese-inspired retreat, complete with koi ponds, Brazilian cumaru eaves, and heated travertine floors on the lanai.
-Aniston nicknamed the home “Ohana,” which means extended family in Hawaiian, and enjoyed hosting and entertaining in the “glamorous, old-fashioned Hollywood” retreat.
+(It took the former owner seven months to agree to sell it.)
+She paid $13.5 million for the hillside residence in 2006 and then spent the next few years working with designer Stephen Shadley to transform it into a Balinese-inspired retreat, complete with koi ponds in the living room, Brazilian cumaru eaves, and heated travertine floors on the lanai.
+A Murano glass chandelier welcomed guests into the home, where it hung above the entrance hall.
+Aniston nicknamed the home Ohana, which means extended family in Hawaiian, and enjoyed hosting and entertaining in the “glamorous, old-fashioned Hollywood” retreat.
 She finally parted ways with the 10,000-square-foot, single-story home in 2011 after listing it for $42 million; it eventually sold for $38 million.

-One month after Aniston sold “Ohana,” she and then beau Justin Theroux rented a 1,761-square-foot home just north of Sunset Boulevard in Beverly Hills.
-The two-bedroom, two-bathroom residence was considerably more modest than Aniston’s other properties, but no less charming.
-It featured hardwood floors, vaulted ceilings, and a state-of-the-art kitchen with white marble countertops.
+One month after Aniston sold Ohana, she and then beau Justin Theroux rented a 1,761-square-foot home just north of Sunset Boulevard in Beverly Hills.
+The two-bedroom, two-bathroom residence was considerably more modest than Aniston’s other properties, yet no less charming.
+It featured hardwood floors, vaulted ceilings, multiple fireplaces, and a state-of-the-art kitchen with white marble countertops.
+The kitchen offered ample counter space for cooking and hosting, and there was a pool out back.
 Perhaps the most enviable feature of the $3 million home, however, was its views thanks to its hilltop perch.
 The couple reportedly paid $20,000 a month for the rental.

-That same year, the former Friends star shelled out $7.01 million for two condos in New York City’s West Village, one of which was a penthouse with original hardwood floors and a 900-square-foot wraparound terrace.
+Later that same year, in 2011, the former Friends star shelled out $7.01 million for two prewar condos in New York City’s West Village, one of which was a penthouse with original hardwood floors and a 900-square-foot wraparound terrace, the other of which was a one-bedroom unit one floor below.
 She initially intended to combine the two homes into one mega-unit that would measure over 2,000 square feet, but ultimately paparazzi issues led her to put them back on the market a few months later.
 Aniston sold them at a loss for $6.5 million in 2012.
+Incidentally, Aniston’s former penthouse would later go on to find another celebrity owner, Bravo TV host Andy Cohen, who purchased it in 2022.

 Photo: Ty Cole

-When the East Coast relocation fell through, Aniston didn’t miss a beat, snapping up a $20.97 million A. Quincy Jones–designed Bel Air mansion later that year.
+When her East Coast relocation fell through, Aniston didn’t miss a beat, snapping up a $20.97 million A. Quincy Jones–designed Bel Air mansion later that same year.
 She once again partnered up with Stephen Shadley (with some help from Kathleen and Tommy Clements and Jane Hallworth) to reimagine the midcentury house to be less minimal and more comfortable and inviting.
+At the time, the 1965 property had just been renovated by architect Frederick Fisher, and its new look was a bit too cool and minimal for her taste.
+“Aesthetically, it was the furthest thing from what I wanted, but I immediately had the sense that it could work,” she told AD.
+“It’s hard to describe, but I felt a connection.”
+She and Theroux spent two years renovating the 8,500-square-foot property to make it more their style, adding hand-painted wallpaper, silk rugs, and Abstract Expressionist paintings.

 Photo: FRANCOIS DISCHINGER

-“I’m all about cozy….
+“I’m all about cozy.
 Sexy is important, but comfort is essential,” the Along Came Polly star told AD of her design philosophy for the house.
 “Every corner you turn, you have an experience.
 Everywhere you look, you get a vista.
 We worked very hard to get that flow right.”
-Aniston and Theroux lived in the home together after their marriage in 2015.
-They called it quits in 2018, but Aniston still owns the 8,500-square-foot residence today.
+Aniston and Theroux were so proud of their realized vision, in fact, that the couple got married in a low-key ceremony at their home in August 2015 with 70 of their closest friends.
+(Aniston’s Friends costar Courteney Cox served as her maid of honor, and Jimmy Kimmel officiated.)
+They lived there together until they called it quits in 2018; Aniston still owns the residence today.

-The Morning Show star seemed to go a while without any real estate purchases, but this year she invested in a four-bedroom, three-and-a-half bathroom Mediterranean-style house in Montecito, the beach enclave about two hours north of Los Angeles.
-Montecito has become a celebrity hot spot in recent years, attracting the likes of Ariana Grande, Katy Perry and Orlando Bloom, and more.
-Aniston paid $14.8 million for the home, and the seller was none other than Oprah Winfrey.
+The Morning Show star seemed to go a while without any real estate purchases, but in 2022, she paid $14.8 million for a four-bedroom, three-and-a-half bathroom Mediterranean-style farmhouse in Montecito, the beach enclave about two hours north of Los Angeles.
+Montecito has become a celebrity hot spot in recent years, attracting the likes of Ariana Grande, Katy Perry and Orlando Bloom, Prince Harry and Meghan Markle, Gwyneth Paltrow, and more big names—and the star power even extends into Aniston’s new residence.
+The seller of the home was none other than Oprah Winfrey.
 (The talk show icon still maintains a large ranch called Promised Land in the area, so she isn’t leaving the idyllic enclave.)
+Aniston gave fans a rare glimpse into her home as she got ready for the Emmy Awards in September 2024, showing off hand-painted wallpaper, silk rugs, and floor-to-ceiling windows.